 What does ethics mean to you when it comes to design?

-I really like the way and old friend Beth Dean frames it — she's an amazing design leader I had the pleasure of learning from when I was at Facebook - she taught me to look at Design Ethics as having strong Emotional Intelligence in our design process.
-She has a great line about how we don't stop being human when we go online, and we interact with software like it's human.
-That said, ethics in the context of design means creating a healthy relationship with customers where you're aware of their emotions, understand where they might make mistakes with the product, and even hypothesize more about your product's long-term impact.
+I really like the way my old friend Beth Dean frames it — she's a fantastic design leader I had the pleasure of learning from when I was at Facebook.
+She taught me to look at Design Ethics as having strong Emotional Intelligence in our design process.
+She has a great line about how we don't stop being human when we go online, and we interact with software as if it were human.
+That said, ethics in the context of design means creating a healthy relationship with customers, where you are aware of their emotions, understand where they might make mistakes with the product, and even hypothesize about your product's long-term impact.

 If you were speaking to a designer early in their career, what is the most important aspect of ethics they should know?

-Building empathy for your customers is paramount, and I would want you fully grok how research plays into that will serve you well for the rest of your career.
+Building empathy for your customers is paramount, and I would want you to fully grok how research plays into that, which will serve you well for the rest of your career.
 Customers won't always use the products you design in the ways you expect.
 You can really only understand what's going on in your product when you become a research-guided designer.

 Throughout your career, was there a key moment or experience when your design and ethics approach changed for the better?

 Absolutely.
-For me, it was on the daily for the 4.5 years I was at Facebook.
-When you solve customer challenges at that scale — especially in the business space, where I led teams around highly sensitive customer challenges — you get to see your products' impact in near real-time.
-Understanding how much time or money was lost for customers was a huge lesson in becoming a more ethical designer.
+For me, it was a daily occurrence for the 4.5 years I was at Facebook.
+When you solve customer challenges at that scale, especially in the business space, where I led teams through highly sensitive customer challenges, you get to see the impact of your products in near real-time.
+Understanding how much time and money were lost by customers was a huge lesson in becoming a more ethical designer.

-It is common knowledge these days of the younger generation rising against ethical practices more than ever before.
+It is common knowledge that the younger generation is rising against ethical practices more than ever before.
 What educational trends are you seeing that industry leaders would be aware of to nurture this drive?

-Close to home here at Intuit, I see a great trend in pockets of the company where design crits and end-to-end reviews include more healthy conversations around design ethics.
-Things like "does that feel like an anti-pattern?" or "have you tried making the verbiage more human" or "have you thought about including education and guidance around this once they've completed the flow?"
-I also like how some design system teams worldwide are creating design ethics playbooks with checklists of things to do and questions to ask as they brainstorm and kick off projects to ensure emotional intelligence is heightened right at the get-go.
+Here at Intuit, I see a great trend in pockets of the company where design critiques and end-to-end reviews include more healthy conversations around design ethics.
+Things like "Does that feel like an anti-pattern?" or "Have you tried making the verbiage more human?" or "Have you thought about including education and guidance around this once they've completed the flow?"
+I also appreciate how some design system teams worldwide are creating design ethics playbooks with checklists of things to do and questions to ask as they brainstorm and kick off projects, ensuring emotional intelligence is heightened from the outset.

-What is your biggest challenge right now in regards to practicing ethical design?
+What is your biggest challenge right now regarding practicing ethical design?

-Again… I'm faced with bringing stronger, ethical practices into the company and making sure it's up there with accessibility in terms of how we operate.
-I also have the challenge of scaling it to touch all of our products and become a shared knowledge base that grows with more misuse cases.
+Again… I'm tasked with introducing stronger, ethical practices into the company and ensuring they align with our commitment to accessibility in terms of how we operate.
+I also have the challenge of scaling it to touch all of our products and become a shared knowledge base that grows with more miss-use cases.

-We all spend most of our time in our work.
-When things that are deemed unethical come to your attention, how can we respond to make a meaningful impact as a designer or design leader?
+We all spend most of our time at work.
+When things that are deemed unethical come to your attention, how can you respond to make a meaningful impact as a designer or design leader?

 I like this question because it gets at what I see many designers doing wrong - they go into a silo and pour their heart and soul into trying to solve it alone.
 The best thing leaders can do is create a mechanism for designers to share the ethical issue more broadly and allow a more diverse set of voices to inform the path forward.

-How can we make sure ethics is not a static practice within our organizations but instead constantly evolving and growing with the organization's complexities?
+How can we ensure that ethics is not a static practice within our organizations, but instead constantly evolves and grows with the organization's complexities?

-My guidance is to understand the existing frameworks and venues at your company and leverage them to start having design ethics conversations.
-Creating new venues like slack channels or email newsletters to try and spread the word isn't as effective as you hoped.
+My guidance is to understand the existing frameworks and venues within your company and leverage them to initiate design ethics conversations.
+Creating new venues, such as Slack channels or email newsletters, to try and spread the word isn't as effective as you had hoped.
 Still, if you take advantage of what's already working and force conversations there, you get the audience and engagement for free.

-If you're in a larger company setting, get to know your Design Ops or Design Program Manager tribe and work with them to make Design Ethics best practices and frameworks become a part of their workflows.
-Doing this could ensure static artifacts stay visible and accessible as you hire new folks or kick off new projects.
+If you're in a larger company setting, get to know your Design Ops or Design Program Manager team and work with them to integrate Design Ethics best practices and frameworks into their workflows.
+Doing this could ensure that static artifacts stay visible and accessible as you hire new personnel or launch new projects.